nunit/docs/docs/articles/vs-test-adapter/Adapter-Release-Notes.md

 ### Resolved Issues

-* [651](https://github.com/nunit/nunit3-vs-adapter/issues/651)  Add featureflag to enable/disable pre-filtering.
+* [651](https://github.com/nunit/nunit3-vs-adapter/issues/651)  Add feature flag to enable/disable pre-filtering.
 This one contains the links to the issues below:

 * [648](https://github.com/nunit/nunit3-vs-adapter/issues/648) NUnit3TestAdapter 3.15.0 fails to run test: "NUnit failed to load" (when using NUnit framework  less than version 3.11)
 * [649](https://github.com/nunit/nunit3-vs-adapter/issues/649) NUnit3TestAdapter 3.15 OneTimeSetUp not working anymore  (When a SetupFixture is being used)